hezy18/hezy18.github.io/_pages/about.md

 I am a Master's student in [THUIR](http://ai.thuir.cn/), Department of Computer Science and Technology at Tsinghua University, Beijing, China.
 My supervisor is Prof. [Min Zhang](http://www.thuir.cn/group/~mzhang/).
 My major research interests are information retrieval, recommendation, user modeling, etc.

+I also served as a reviewer / PC member for KDD and UbiComp.

 Education
 ======